-8 a.m. to 10 p.m.-Monday through Thursday
+- 8 a.m. to 10 p.m.-Monday through Thursday

-8 a.m. to 5 p.m.-Friday
+- 8 a.m. to 5 p.m.-Friday

-9 a.m. to 1 p.m.-Saturday
+- 9 a.m. to 1 p.m.-Saturday

 When classes are not in session, changes in library hours will be posted at the entrance and circulation desk.
 All library hours are posted on the website.
+A book drop is available so that materials may be returned when the library is closed.